krystofjelinek/divers-logbook/README.md

-# divers-logbook
+# Diver's logbook

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This web application (program) is a digitization of paper logbook for scuba diving.

-## Running the application
+## Running the application in Docker

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.

+## Running the application in an IDE

 You can also import the project to your IDE of choice as you would with any Maven project.
+Just drag and drop the `pom.xml` file into your favorite IDE and all of the dependencies will download on their own.
+Before launching the app, you must start the MongoDB container.??????
 Read more on [how to set up a development environment for Vaadin projects](https://vaadin.com/docs/latest/guide/install) (Windows, Linux, macOS).

 ## Deploying to Production